threefoldtech/zos/README.md

 Learn more about the different network by reading the [upgrade documentation](/docs/identity/upgrade.md#philosophy)

 ### Provisioning of workloads
-ZOS does not expose an interface, instead of wait for reservation to happen on a trusted source, and once this reservation is available, the node will actually apply it to reality.
+ZOS does not expose an interface, instead it waits for reservation to happen on a trusted source, and once this reservation is available, the node will actually apply it to reality.
 You can start reading about [provisioning](docs/provision) in this document.

 Currently zos supports two different source:
-- BCDB
+#### BCDB
+Already used by **test network**.
+All nodes started with `runmode=test` will work against the test network instance.

-- BCDB mock
+#### BCDB mock
+Already used by **dev network**.
+All nodes started with `runmode=dev` will work against the dev network instance.
+In `dev` modes the node will also respect a `bcdb=<url>` flag to control witch mock instance you want to use for local development.

 ## Owners